ruw001/muse/README.md

 ### N-back data collector:
-Install and run BlueMuse, and then run `main.py`.
+On Windows: Install BlueMuse, start streaming and then run `main.py`.

+On Mac: Connect to a BLED112 dongle, install uvicMuse, start streaming, and then run `main.py`.